-The investment in BiosensX (North America) Inc. is accounted for by use of the equity method in accordance with ASC 323 Investments - Equity Method and Joint Ventures.
+The investment in BiosensX (North America) Inc. is accounted for by use of the equity method in accordance with ASC 323, Investments - Equity Method and Joint Ventures.

 At the date of this transaction, LSBD was the parent of both the Company and BiosensX (North America) Inc., the transfer of BiosensX shares to the Company was deemed to be a common control transaction.
-As a result of the share transfer, the Company has significant influence over BiosensX (North America) Inc. but, in accordance with ASC 810 Consolidation, LSBD is deemed to have control over BiosensX (North America) Inc. due to its direct ownership of 50% in BiosensX (North America) Inc. through GBS Inc.
+As a result of the share transfer, the Company has significant influence over BiosensX (North America) Inc. but, in accordance with ASC 810, Consolidation, LSBD is deemed to have control over BiosensX (North America) Inc. due to its direct ownership of 50% in BiosensX (North America) Inc. and indirect ownership of 50% in BiosensX (North America) Inc.

-As of September 30, 2021, LSBD holds 29.9% of common Stock of GBS Inc. and therefore still has control over BiosensX (North America) Inc.
+As of December 31, 2021, LSBD holds 18.5% of common Stock of GBS Inc. and therefore still has control over BiosensX (North America) Inc.

-The following table summarizes the amount recorded in the consolidated financial statements:
+The following table summarizes the amount recorded in the unaudited condensed consolidated financial statements:

-Septemb oer 30, 2021 June 30, 2021
+December 31, 2021 June 30, 2021

-Investment value \$ - \$ 135,692
+Investment value \$ \$ 135,692

-Loss from the affiliate - (135,692)
+Loss from the affiliate (135,692)

-Carrying amount \$ - \$ -
+Carrying amount \$ \$